Skip to content

 • char, java.lang.Character (via setString)

-• Some JDBC driver do not support all native JDBC types, please check the documentation of your driver.
+• Some JDBC drivers do not support all native JDBC types.
+Check your driver’s documentation.

-The developer can define converter to set JDBC values from Java
+The developer can define converters to set JDBC values from Java.

-• ✅ A static simple converter which converts a value T into a supported JDBC value R: static R toDB(T value)
+• ❗️Simple A static simple converter converts a value T into a supported JDBC value R: static R toDB(T value)

 • Parameter and return must be unspecific or non-null.